Baby Rat

 2. Avoid Direct Contact

 Baby rats, like adult rats, can carry diseases.
-Although they are less likely to bite than adults, handling them with bare hands can expose you to bacteria and parasites.
+Although they are less likely to bite than adults, handling them with your bare hands can expose you to bacteria and parasites.
 If you must pick up the baby rat, use gloves or a towel.

-3. Do Not Attempt To Raise The Baby Rat
+3. Do Not Attempt to Raise the Baby Rat

 4. Contact a Wildlife Rehabilitation Center (If Applicable)